csev/cc4e-private/kr/chap01/chap01.md

 operator be half as long.

-Any single character can be written between single quotes, to produce a value equal to the numerical value of the character in the machine's character set; this is called a _character constant._ So, for example, 'A' is a character constant; in the ASCII character set its value is 65, the internal representation of the character A. Of course 'A' is to be preferred over 65: its meaning is obvious, and it is independent of a particular character set.
+Any single character can be written between single quotes, to produce a value equal to the numerical value of the character in the machine's character set;
+this is called a _character constant._ So, for example, 'A' is a character constant;
+in the ASCII character set its value is 65, the internal representation of the character
+A. Of course 'A' is to be preferred over 65: its meaning is obvious, and it is independent of a particular character set.

-The escape sequences used in character strings are also legal in character constants, so in tests and arithmetic expressions, \n' stands for the value of the newline character.
-You should note carefully that \n' is a single character, and in expressions is equivalent to a single integer; on the other
+The escape sequences used in character strings are also legal in character constants, so in tests and arithmetic expressions, '\n' stands for the value of the newline character.
+You should note carefully that '\n' is a single character, and in expressions is equivalent to a single integer; on the other hand, "\n" is a character string which happens to contain only one character.
+The topic of strings versus characters is discussed further in Chapter 2.

 [comment]: <> (page 18 , IS THE C PROGRAMMING LANGUAGE CHAPTER )

-hand, " \ "is a character string which happens to contain only one charac ter.
-The topic of strings versus characters is discussed further in Chapter 2.

 Exercise 1-6.
 Write a program to count blanks, tabs, and newlines.
 C